graphlab-fr/cosma-cli/docs/en.md

 According to [@ledeuffTempsHumanitesDigitales2014, 22; @perretFonctionDocumentairePreuve2020].
 ```

-You must target into the configuration the JSON CSL file exported with Zotero.
+You must target from the configuration the JSON CSL file exported with Zotero and the citation system.

 ```
-library_origin: 'D:\documents\ma_bibliotheque.json'
+bibliography: 'D:\documents\my_library.json'
+csl: 'D:\documents\y_style.csl'
 ```

 The following commands are used to generate a cosmoscope using Cosma's built-in Citeproc converter